gubapatryk/blog/content/docker-nginx-certbot/index.md

 tags = ["nginx","ssl","network","docker"]
 +++

 Certbot makes securing websites easier, offering a straightforward solution to obtain SSL/TLS certificates from Let's Encrypt.
 This has become the go-to method for many to make their websites more secure and trustworthy by encrypting HTTP traffic.
-However, when working in a Dockerized environment, the process becomes a bit more complicated.
+However, when working in a dockerized environment, the process becomes a bit more complicated.
 <!-- more -->
 {{ responsive(src="docker-nginx.png", width=690, height=400, alt="Dockerized Nginx with SSL") }}

 In a standalone environment, Certbot handles entire process automatically.
 However, in a containerized setup, the issue is that Docker containers are isolated from each other and running [Certbot](https://hub.docker.com/r/certbot/certbot) image won't configure everything automatically.
 While [EFF's Certbot docs](https://eff-certbot.readthedocs.io/en/latest/install.html) suggest to generate certificates manually and place them into Nginx volume, another option is a two-phase Docker Compose deployment.
+The first time we run our dockerized application, we generate a certificate that will be used for further deployments.
+In order to run nginx without the certificate during the first run, we will need a dedicated configuration file that will run only a HTTP server on port 80.

-### First phase - obtaining the certificate
+## First deployment - obtaining the certificate

 In the first phase we will create a temporary Nginx server to handle acme-challenges during certificate generation.